Shouree/storm-http-framework/doc/01-Getting_Started/02-Running_Storm/02-In_the_Terminal.md

 Windows
 -------

-On Windows, you have the following options to be able to run Storm in a terminal (e.g. cmd.exe, or PowerShell):
+On Windows, you have the following options to be able to run Storm in a terminal (e.g. cmd.exe, or PowerShell).
+Note that even if the Storm executable is named `Storm.exe` (with an uppercase `S`), it is enough to type just `storm` since Windows is case-insensitive, and appends the `.exe` extension automatically.

 - **Navigate to the directory where you installed Storm**